 - Allows you to recover damages, as long as you were not primarily responsible for the crash.
 According to Iowa’s contributory negligence law, you may recover damages as long as your legal responsibility for the crash was 50 percent or less of the total liability.
 However, your damages will be reduced by the percentage of fault attributed to you.

 You Can Do Everything Right and Still Be Hurt in an Iowa Motorcycle Crash

 Motorcycle accidents—particularly serious crashes that result in significant injuries—are not always straightforward.
 If you have been hurt, then we encourage you to read our FREE book, The Ultimate Guide for Motorcycle Accident Victims, and to browse the free resources available on our website for more information and tips about your rights and potential recovery.

 The attorneys of Hupy and Abraham have more than 200 years of combined legal experience.
 We provide tough, compassionate, and aggressive representation to all of our clients.
-We have collected tens of millions of dollars for our motorcycle accidents clients, and as riders ourselves, we are committed to helping you get the fair recovery that you deserve.
+We have collected tens of millions of dollars for our motorcycle accident clients, and as riders ourselves, we are committed to helping you get the fair recovery you deserve.

 Contact us today to schedule your free, no-obligation consultation.
 We would be happy to meet with you by phone or video conference, in your home or hospital room, or in our Cedar Rapids, Davenport, or Des Moines law office.